Billie Jo Spears: 1982–2011: Focus in the United Kingdom and final career years

 In 1982, Spears signed with the United Kingdom-based label Ritz Records.
 The label received airplay on BBC Radio 2 and Spears was promised to receive airtime there.
 Her first label single was 1982's "Apologizing Roses".
 It was included on the Ritz studio album, BJ – Billie Jo Spears Today (1983).
 Along with new material, the disc also featured covers of "Seven Lonely Days" and John Anderson's "Swingin'".
 Spears also collaborated on a duet with Carey Duncan called "I Can Hear Kentucky Calling Me".
 In 1984, the Premier label (also based in the United Kingdom) released her next studio album titled We Just Came Apart at the Dreams.
 It featured new recordings, along with covers of Rosanne Cash's "Ain't No Money" and Don Gibson's "Sweet Dreams".
 Its title track was issued as a single in 1983.
 Spears's final chart appearance in the United States was a cover of "Midnight Blue", which reached the Billboard country songs top 40 in 1984.
+A 1986 joint venture between MCA/Dot resulted in an eponymous studio project.

 In 1991, Broadland International released Spears's next studio project titled Unmistakably.
 The disc contained ten songs, most of which were new recordings.
 Its only single was the track "One Smokey Rose", which originally reached the top ten on the Canadian country chart for Anita Perras.
 Spears also recorded several cuts at Broadland for an intended duets project, which never came to be.
 "The album never got finished and I don't know what happened to the money.
 It's pathetic and I'm very disappointed." she told journalist Spencer Leigh.
 In 1996, Spears returned with the studio album Outlaw Woman.
 The disc was co-produced by Spears and was released in the United Kingdom by Carlton Records.
 Spears also recorded many of her most-popular songs for several low budget albums.
 Among them was a 1998 studio project distributed by K-tel.

 In the final years of her career, Spears continued to perform on a regular basis.
 Because of her notable following in the United Kingdom, Spears did most of her concert engagements there.
 She would complete over 400 concerts and engagements in the United Kingdom during her lifetime.
 Spears hoped to record a live album at the Pavilion Theatre in Scotland, but never got around to doing so.
-Shortly before her passing, Spears performed regularly with Irish country artist, Philomena Begley.
+Shortly before she died, Spears performed regularly with Irish country artist, Philomena Begley.
 This included a tour in both 2010 and 2011.